 The Board has prepared a set of guidelines that govern its work: instructions that define the division of responsibilities between the Board of Directors and the Chief Executive Officer that outlines their duties and reporting responsibilities, as well as providing clear instructions for financial reporting.
 These guidelines are reviewed on an annual basis.

-PowerCell is the parent company in a company group with one subsidiary in Germany.
+PowerCell is the parent company in a company group with two subsidiaries in Germany and China

 PowerCell currently has an organisation consisting of about 40 people.
-The management team consists of the CEO, the Vice President and CTO, the Director Sales & Aftermarket, the CFO with HR and IT-responsibily, the COO, the Director Product Development and the Director Marketing & Communications.
+The management team consists of the acting CEO also with the duties as CFO, the CTO, the Director Sales & Aftermarket, the acting COO & the Director Product Development.
 All central functions are located in Gothenburg, Sweden.